18 April 2019: This post has been updated to include summaries of Avengers: Infinity War, Ant-Man & The Wasp, and Captain Marvel.

 - First appearance of the Ancestral Plane, resting place for all deceased Wakandan monarchs’ spirits

 - Destruction of the heart-shaped herb garden, the source of the Black Panther’s power.
-The implication that T’Challa will be the final Black Panther.
+This implies that T’Challa will be the final Black Panther.

 - The establishment that Shuri is a technological genius on the level of Tony Stark.